Real Estate & Insurance

 termite protection service agreement

 Think of a termite bond as a protective contract that keeps termites from turning your home into their next meal.
 You enter a legal agreement with a pest control company to prevent and manage termite risks that insurance typically doesn’t cover.
-The bond sets clear terms, costs, and services tailored to your home’s size, location, and construction.
+The bond sets clear terms, costs, and services tailored to your home‘s types of construction, property size, location, and risk history.

-A termite bond is your legal shield against costly, uncovered termite damage and risk.
+A termite bond is your legal shield against costly, uncovered termite damage and risk — a surety-backed agreement that protects your property investment.

 What a Termite Warranty Covers and How It Works